robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 **Files:**
 - tft.py: Source file with comments.
-- smallfont.py: Bittpattern of a small font, Origin: Rinky-Dink Electronics, Henning Karlsen
+- font.py: Bitpattern of a three fonts, Origin: Rinky-Dink Electronics, Henning Karlsen
+- dummyfont.py: Dummy versions of the three fonts, which just define a single char as placeholder
 - README.md: this one
-- Sample raw bitmap file with 565 encoding (16 bits per Pixel)
+- Sample raw bitmap files with 565 encoding (16 bits per Pixel)

 **Short Version History**